 A Shipping Container Becomes A Modular, Portable Office

-The construction project managers on the Powers Construction team spend long hours on site overseeing the company’s commercial and residential projects.
-Like most teams in construction project management, when working on site they worked in standard mobile office—the typical beige trailer that decorates most construction sites like a sad, beige afterthought (because it is).
+The construction project managers on the Powers Construction team spend long hours on-site overseeing the company’s commercial and residential projects.
+Like most teams in construction project management, when working on site they worked in a standard mobile office—the typical beige trailer that decorates most construction sites like a sad, beige afterthought (because it is).

 But Powers didn’t like seeing his PM team having to work from trucks or cramped trailers with almost no natural light.

 A Construction Project Manager’s Dream?

 So, in 2015, he completed his first shipping container makeover.
 For his beta version, he transformed a 20-foot corrugated steel container into two portable offices.
 The new project manager office space featured bright, white-washed interiors, steel tiles, and floor-to-ceiling windows affording views of the job sites as well as plenty of sunshine.

 Both his employees and his clients reacted so positively to the innovative design that Powers converted another shipping container, this time 40 feet, into two additional offices.
 Adding to the project manager site office, these featured a boardroom with a table for client meets, as well as sliding glass walls (rigged with rollerblade wheels).
 To top it off, he commissioned a local creative studio Chairman Ting to cover the exterior with an expressive, colourful graffiti installation.

 These new temporary office spaces elevate the site office to match the calibre of the architects, designers, and contractors that they host.

 Instead of a mobile office trailer that contractors can’t wait to leave at the end of the day, Powers has provided his teams with a dynamic, unique space that they can’t stop bragging about.

 A New Site Office For A Growing Industry